htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     is ``True``.
 If ``True``, then the job input is transferred from the submit machine to the remote machine.
 The name of the file that is transferred is given by the job attribute ``In``.
-If ``False``, then the job’s input is taken from a file on the remote machine (pre-staged), and the name of the file is given by the job attribute ``In``. :index:`TransferInFinished<single: TransferInFinished; ClassAd job attribute>`
+If ``False``, then the job's input is taken from a file on the remote machine (pre-staged), and the name of the file is given by the job attribute ``In``. :index:`TransferInFinished<single: TransferInFinished; ClassAd job attribute>`
     :index:`job ClassAd attribute<single: job ClassAd attribute; TransferInFinished>`